 White family relationships

-Another brother, Fielder Magruder Jr. (1814-1888), owned slaves before the war and lived beyond 1864, but did not file for compensation.
-A fourth brother, William T. Magruder, was a Confederate officer killed at Gettysburg.
+Their older brother, Fielder Magruder Jr. (1814-1888), owned slaves before the war and lived beyond 1864, but did not file for compensation, possibly because he could not prove he had been loyal to the Union.
+The youngest brother, William T. Magruder, was a Confederate officer killed at Gettysburg.

 - Fielder Sr. & Edward Sr. were sons of Haswell Magruder (d.1811) & Charity Beall.
 See Other Family Members of Edward & Fielder Magruder Sr., at the end of this page, for more complete family info.

 These four men–Edward E. Magruder, Lewis Magruder, Henry Phillips, and Thomas Birch Beall—acquired slaves from the estates of four family members: Fielder Magruder Sr. (d.
-1840); his wife Matilda Magruder (d.
-1849); Fielder’s brother Edward Magruder (d.
+1840); his wife Matilda (Magruder) Magruder (d.
+1849); Fielder’s brother Edward B. Magruder (d.
 1842); and Oliver Barron Magruder (d.
-1852), who was Edward’s son and Jane Beall Magruder Beall’s brother.
+1852), who was Edward’s son and Jane Beall (Magruder) Beall’s brother.

 Of the four, only Edward Sr. (d.1842) left a will, but all their estate inventories and sales have survived.
 The amount of detail provided by appraisers and executors varies, but for Oliver and for Fielder Sr. we have the names of those who purchased slaves from their estates.